[Return to Directory Listing]

 During his tenure in academia and as a practitioner, Dr. Garcia has initiated successful community development projects, obtained funding for public and private institutions, and been extensively involved in the planning, development, and evaluation of various programs and institutional projects.
 He has also engaged in collaborative endeavors with numerous academic and public service institutions such as the Office of the President of the United States, Office of the President of Mexico, National Institute of Justice, F.B.I., U.S. Attorney's Office, and U.S. Department of Health and Human Services as well as [urban and rural] local criminal justice and social service agencies.

-Dr. Garcia currently teaches courses on juvenile justice, research methods, and data analysis within the criminal justice program.
+Dr. Garcia currently teaches courses on research methods, data analysis, theories of criminal behavior, senior seminar, media and community relations in criminal justice, and critical thinking and intelligence analysis within the criminal justice and forensic studies concentrations.

 Florida Gulf Coast University